Pre-order now

 Have you noticed that your cat has yellowish eyes or skin?

-These symptoms may indicate jaundice, a serious condition that requires immediate attention.
+These symptoms could indicate jaundice, a serious condition that requires immediate attention.

-Jaundice in cats is caused by a variety of underlying conditions, including liver problems, metabolic disorders, and infections.
+Jaundice in cats is caused by various underlying diseases, including liver problems, metabolic disorders, and infections.

-In this blog, you will learn all about the causes, symptoms, diagnostic methods and treatment options for jaundice in cats, as well as tips for prevention and nutritional recommendations to support your cat's health.
+This blog will tell you everything about the causes, symptoms, diagnostic methods and treatment options for jaundice in cats, as well as tips for prevention and nutritional recommendations to support your cat's health.

-Close up of a cat with noticeable yellowing of the eyes and gums, sitting indoors with a worried expression.
-Photography taken with a macro lens, detailed, soft light.
+Close-up of a cat with pronounced yellowing of the eyes and gums, sitting indoors with a worried expression.
+Photograph taken with a macro lens, detailed, soft light.

 Jaundice in cats, also known as icterus, is a symptom that can indicate various underlying diseases.
 The most common causes are problems with the liver or bile ducts.
-For example, inflammation of the liver (hepatitis) or fatty liver (hepatic lipidosis) can interfere with the normal function of the liver and lead to jaundice.
+For example , liver inflammation (hepatitis) or fatty liver (hepatic lipidosis) can impair normal liver function and lead to jaundice.
 Infections that directly affect the liver can also play a role.

-In addition to liver disease, there are other causes of jaundice in cats.
+Besides liver disease, there are other causes of jaundice in cats.
 These include genetic factors that can lead to an increased susceptibility to certain diseases, or the breakdown of red blood cells, which leads to an accumulation of bilirubin in the blood.
-Toxins ingested through polluted environments or poisonous plants, for example, can also cause jaundice.
-This variety of causes makes it necessary to act quickly and consult a veterinarian if signs of jaundice appear.
+Toxins, ingested, for example, through polluted environments or poisonous plants, can also trigger jaundice.
+This variety of causes makes it essential to act quickly and consult a veterinarian at the first sign of jaundice.

-Veterinarian uses ultrasound on a cat's abdominal cavity in a clinic setting, focusing on the screen showing liver details.
-Photography with a medium telephoto lens, studio lighting.
+A veterinarian uses ultrasound on a cat's abdomen in a clinic setting, focusing on the screen showing liver details.
+Photograph taken with a medium telephoto lens, studio lighting.

 If your cat is suffering from jaundice, one of the most noticeable signs is the yellowing of the skin and mucous membranes .
-This change is particularly visible in the eyes, where the white sclera takes on a yellowish color.
-But this yellowing can also be seen in other places, such as the roof of the mouth and the skin under the fur.
+This change is particularly visible around the eyes, where the white sclera takes on a yellowish hue.
+However, this yellowing can also be seen in other areas, such as the palate and the skin beneath the fur.

-In addition to yellowing, there are other symptoms that may indicate jaundice:
+Besides the yellowing, there are other symptoms that can indicate jaundice:

 • Loss of appetite , which often leads to weight loss

-• Fatigue and reduced activity, indicating that the cat is not well
+• Fatigue and reduced activity indicate that the cat is not feeling well.

-These symptoms may vary depending on the underlying cause of jaundice.
+These symptoms can vary depending on the underlying cause of the jaundice.

-Diagnosis of jaundice in cats often begins with a visual examination , where the veterinarian looks for yellowish discoloration of the mucous membranes, skin, or eyes.
-These discolorations are a clear sign of jaundice.
-To further determine the underlying causes, the veterinarian will usually perform a blood test .
-This helps assess the health of the liver and identify other possible causes such as infections or blood disorders.
+The diagnosis of jaundice in cats often begins with a visual examination , during which the veterinarian looks for yellowing of the mucous membranes, skin, or eyes.
+This discoloration is a clear sign of jaundice.
+To determine the underlying causes more precisely, the veterinarian will usually perform a blood test .
+This helps assess liver health and identify other possible causes, such as infections or blood disorders.

-• Liver values in the blood provide information about the function and condition of the liver.
+• Liver function tests in the blood provide information about the function and condition of the liver.

 • An ultrasound of the liver can help identify physical abnormalities such as tumors or cysts.

-These examinations are crucial in order to initiate the correct treatment and to best support your cat's health.
+These examinations are crucial in order to initiate the correct treatment and to support your cat's health in the best possible way.

 Indoor shot of a cat playing with safe toys in a bright, sunny room to emphasize a healthy environment.
-Photography taken with a wide angle lens, natural light.
+Photographed with a wide-angle lens, natural light.

-If your cat has jaundice, it is important to act quickly.
+If your cat has jaundice, it's important to act quickly.
 Treatment depends on the underlying cause.
-Often, medications such as antibiotics are used to fight infections.
-If the liver or bile ducts are inflamed, glucocorticoids such as cortisone may also be prescribed.
-These help to reduce inflammation and support liver function.
+Often, medications like antibiotics are used to fight infections.
+In cases of inflammation of the liver or bile ducts, glucocorticoids such as cortisone may also be prescribed.
+These help reduce inflammation and support liver function.

-In some cases, a change in diet may also be necessary, especially if your cat has a fatty liver.
-Special diet foods that are low in fats can help relieve the liver and improve its function.
+In some cases, a change in diet may be necessary, especially if your cat has a fatty liver.
+Special dietary foods that are low in fat can help relieve the burden on the liver and improve its function.
 Here are some points to consider when choosing food:

-• Integrate liver-supporting nutrients such as milk thistle or artichoke
+• Include liver-supporting nutrients such as milk thistle or artichoke.

 In more severe cases, when the liver is severely damaged, surgical intervention may be necessary.
-This could include surgery to open blocked bile ducts or remove damaged tissue.
-However, such interventions are specific and are only performed when absolutely necessary to save the affected cat's life.
-It is crucial that you work closely with your veterinarian to plan the best therapy for your cat.
+This could involve surgery to open blocked bile ducts or remove damaged tissue.
+However, such procedures are specific and are only performed when absolutely necessary to save the affected cat's life.
+It is crucial that you work closely with your veterinarian to plan the best treatment for your cat.

-Although it is often difficult to completely prevent jaundice in cats, there are some preventative measures you can take to minimize the risk of liver disease.
-One of the most important measures is to control your cat's weight .
+Although it's often difficult to completely prevent jaundice in cats, there are some preventative measures you can take to minimize the risk of liver disease.
+One of the most important is controlling your cat's weight .
 Being overweight can lead to fatty liver disease, which is a common cause of jaundice.
-Make sure your cat is getting a balanced diet and avoid feeding them too many treats or human food.
+Make sure your cat has a balanced diet and avoid feeding them too many treats or human food.

-In addition to weight control, you may also want to consider certain supplements that support liver function.
+In addition to weight management, you can also consider certain dietary supplements that support liver function.
 Here are some examples:

-• Milk thistle : Known for its liver-protecting effects
+• Milk thistle : Known for its liver-protective effect

 • Dandelion : Promotes the excretory function of the liver